EU advises all girls need cervical cancer vaccines

 Virtually all cases are linked to genital infection with HPV, the most common viral infection of the reproductive tract.

-British drugmaker GlaxoSmithKline and U.S. rival Merck & Co make the only two HPV vaccines licensed for use in Europe.
+British drugmaker GlaxoSmithKline (GSK.L) and U.S. rival Merck & Co (MRK.N) make the only two HPV vaccines licensed for use in Europe.

 Merck's Gardasil targets four strains of HPV - two responsible for cervical cancer and two that cause the less serious condition of genital warts - while GSK's Cervarix shot targets only the two cancer strains.